raspberrypi/picotool/README.md

 ##### For Windows with MinGW in MSYS2:

-No need to download libusb separately or set LIBUSB_ROOT.
+No need to download libusb separately or set `LIBUSB_ROOT`.

 ```console
 pacman -S $MINGW_PACKAGE_PREFIX-{toolchain,cmake,libusb}